Spiritual formation

 There are numerous definitions of spiritual formation and no definitive depiction due to the breadth of the concept and the numerous perspectives from which religious persons may approach it.
-From a Christian standpoint, most would argue that it is identical with sanctification as understood as a progressive and gradual process of maturation.
+From a Christian standpoint, some state that it is identical with sanctification as understood as a progressive and gradual process of maturation.
 It is often referred to as "being conformed to the image of Christ," being made holy, or the formation of virtue and character.
 In Care of Mind, Care of Spirit, psychiatrist Gerald G. May offers, “Spiritual formation is a rather general term referring to all attempts, means, instruction, and disciplines intended towards deepening of faith and furtherance of spiritual growth.
-It includes educational endeavors as well as the more intimate and in-depth process of spiritual direction.”
+It includes educational endeavors as well as the more intimate and in-depth process of joy and enthusiasm spiritual direction.”

 Christianity

 Christian spiritual formation is distinct from other religious perspectives due to the centrality of Jesus as the model of the process and ultimate goal of formation as well as the activity of the Holy Spirit in the believer to develop them toward maturity.
 Additionally, in the contemporary Christian tradition, many have emphasized the growth of multiple aspects of the human person, distinguishing between faculties such as the intellectual, emotional, and spiritual, all of which must be developed in tandem for the maturity of the whole person.